Massachusetts general contractor license and insurance requirements

 Massachusetts home improvement contractor requirements

-After submitting your application to become a licensed construction supervisor, you must allow 10 days for processing before scheduling your licensing exam.
+After submitting your application to become a licensed construction supervisor, allow 10 days for processing before scheduling your licensing exam.
 After mailing in your score report from the exam, it takes approximately 30 days for a license card to be issued.

 If you’re registering as a home improvement contractor, your registration will arrive in the mail within one to two weeks after you’ve submitted the required documents and fees.

-General contractor license renewal requirements
+Massachusetts general contractor license renewal requirements

 Massachusetts CSLs expire every two years.
 You must pay a $100 license fee and complete continuing education courses in order to renew your license.
 These courses should cover the following topics: code review, workplace safety, business practices/workers’ compensation, energy and lead-safe practices.